Active Directory hybrid identity: Extend on-premise Active Directory identity to Entra ID

 MFA in hybrid environments is often a complex problem.
 UserLock makes this as simple as possible while keeping the IAM handling authentication (on prem AD) onsite.

-Hybrid network security does not have to mean an identity compromise
+Hybrid network security doesn't have to mean an identity compromise

 With UserLock, admins can keep things simple.
-By keeping authentication in on-premise AD, even for access to SaaS, UserLock gives organizations built around on-premise infrastructure the benefits of secure hybrid access, without identity sprawl.
+By keeping authentication in on-premises AD, even for SaaS access, UserLock gives organizations built around on-premises infrastructure the benefits of secure hybrid access, without identity sprawl.

 XFacebookLinkedIn